protecsolutionsau/Protecweb/README.md

-Here’s the clean copy-paste version for your GitHub README:

 # Protec Solutions Website

 A modern, responsive business website for Protec Solutions, built to showcase services, industry expertise, and contact capabilities.